FACTBOX-Candidates in Colombia's presidential election

 The 55-year-old Zuluaga, who served as finance minister

-with the FARC while they are still at arms.
-He has called on the
+negotiate with the FARC while they are still at arms.
+He has

 He and Santos share the same basic economic policy ideas of